BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 >If you have a kit version of the minichord, or wish to fully build one yourself, please refer to the ["Assembly" section]()

-![[#1 sheet]](./ressources/todo.png "#1 sheet")
+![[#1 sheet]](./ressources/drawing_1.png "#1 sheet")

 **To turn it on, simply plug the headphone jack in ①.
 The main led ② will shine.** If it does not turn on, then its battery is empty, charge it on any USB wallwart with a mini USB cable **③**.

+![[#2 sheet]](./ressources/drawing_2.png "#2 sheet")

 **Once it is started, push one the square buttons ④.
-You should hear a chord being played.** If you do not hear a sound, check that the potentiometer with the indication "Chord" is not fully turned left **⑤**.
+You should hear a chord being played.** If you do not hear a sound, check that the first potentiometer is not fully turned left **⑤**.
 The chord will vary depending on which button you press.

+![[#3 sheet]](./ressources/drawing_3.png "#3 sheet")

 **No drag your finger across the black vertical bar ⑥.
-You should hear the sound of multiple notes being played sequentially, like a harp.**  If you do not hear that, check that the potentiometer with the indication "Harp" is not fully turned left **⑦**.
+You should hear the sound of multiple notes being played sequentially, like a harp.**  If you do not hear that, check that the second potentiometer is not fully turned left **⑦**.
 Those notes depend on the selected chord.
 Push different square buttons and test the way the harp reacts.

 That's it, you got started!

-**To switch the minichord off, simply remove the headphone jack ⑧**.
+**To switch the minichord off, simply remove the headphone jack**.
 Don't forget it plugged in or it will empty its battery!

 # **Basic usage**